HYF-Class21/agile-development-group4-loruki-rebuild/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!
+### Series of stories to create a hosting website.

 ## Must-Haves

-> these are necessary for basic usability
+> As a user I want

+- Title

+> As a user I want

+- nav links
+  > As a Software Developer I want
+- Host my portfolio online

-- [ ] As a ...
-I want to ... so that ...
+> As a Buisness owner I want

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- Buisness websiten on a cloud

 ## Should-Haves

-> these will complete the user experience, but are not necessary
+> As a software developer I want

+- Visiters should be able to connect.

-- [ ] As a ...
-I want to ... so that ...
+> As a buisness owner I want

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- Show a price list

-## Could-Haves
+## could-Haves

-> would be really cool ... if there's time
+> As a software developer I want

+- Links to other similar websites.

-- [ ] As a ...
-I want to ... so that ...
+> As a buisness owner I want

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- Leave comments.